 Keep the first 3 characters of a filename unique since it is used by the system for identification.
 These 3 characters should not contain any space.
-Avoid using the following names reserved by the system:
+Avoid using the following names that are reserved by the system:

-EMG - the emergency file 001 ~ 099 - the background music files
+EMG - emergency message file 001 ~ 099 - background music files